Portugal Food Guide

 Eggs

-HIGH PREVALENCEEgg yolks are fundamental to Portuguese sweets and desserts.
+HIGH PREVALENCEEgg yolks are the backbone of Portuguese sweets and desserts.

 COMMONLY FOUND IN: